top of page

 It promised richer retailing, direct control, and relief from 20th-century EDIFACT tolls.
 Airlines could publish dynamic offers, bundle ancillaries, and own the shelf.

-But XML is a language, not a law.
-Each carrier spoke a slightly different dialect.
+But XML is a language, not a law and here each carrier spoke a slightly different dialect.
 Behind the layers of retail gloss, the pipes mattered.

 TMCs needed exchanges, waivers, duty-of-care, and reporting that behaved the same way every day.